McMaster, Cunningham win primaries; to face off in November

 He has raised $5 million for his reelection bid.

-Governors in South Carolina are limited to two four-year terms, but if McMaster wins the primary and November’s election, he will have the chance to serve an unprecedented 10 years in office.
-That’s because he automatically ascended to the role from his lieutenant governor seat in January 2017 when Nikki Haley resigned to take a job in then-President Donald Trump’s administration.
-McMaster served out Haley’s last two years before getting elected in his own right in 2018.

 “I want to thank you again for this great victory tonight.
-And we’re looking for one more,” said McMaster, who during his four decades in politics also won races for attorney general and lieutenant governor and made an unsuccessful run for the U.S. Senate.
+And we’re looking for one more,” said McMaster, who during his four decades in politics also won a race for attorney general.
+He made an unsuccessful run for the U.S. Senate in 1986 against the late Ernest “Fritz” Hollings.

 Cunningham defeated state Sen. Mia McLeod, health care administrator Carlton Boyd, barber and musician Calvin “CJ Mack” McMillan and Vietnam veteran and former postal worker William H. “Cowboy” Williams.